nonviolent-action-lab/crowd-counting-consortium/README.md

-# crowd-counting-consortium
+# Crowd Counting Consortium Crowd Data
-Data and code for the Crowd Counting Consortium
+Compiled and cleaned Crowd Counting Consortium data and code for exploring and visualizing it.